people on a shoreline with clams for conservation

 Conserve & Restore Native Ecosystems

-Working together to bring the health of the IRL back!
+Working together to bring the health of the Indian River Lagoon back!

-Living shorelines support a complex ecosystem of vegetation, animals and humans!
-Here are the community projects we need your help with to restore the water quality and resilience of the Indian River Lagoon.
+Our projects support a complex ecosystem of vegetation, animals and humans, providing economic, cultural, educational, research and ecological benefits.
+Volunteers are needed for the projects below to support restoration of the water quality and resilience of the Indian River Lagoon.
+We look forward to your participation!

 • Spat Oyster Shell